Kdyby/Events/docs/en/index.md

 It is massively used in forms as for example success callbacks.

-There is a section about them, in [Nette Framework documentation](http://doc.nette.org/en/php-language-enhancements#toc-events).
+There is a section about them in [Nette Framework documentation](http://doc.nette.org/en/php-language-enhancements#toc-events).

 Doctrine Events
 ---------------

-Doctrine has it's own event system.
+Doctrine has its own event system.
 You basically have to create a class, that implements interface `Kdyby\Events\Subscriber`.
 This interface requires you to implement method `getSubscribedEvents`, which should return array.
 The array should contain list of events, that when invoked, the EventManager would call this listener.